Mom of Missing Girl Harmony Montgomery Speaks Out at Vigil: ‘Mommy's Right Here'

 The mother of Harmony Montgomery, the New Hampshire girl who's been missing for two years, made her first public appearance Saturday since the search got underway.

-Crystal Sorey was at a park in Manchester with family and friends for a candlelight vigil, where the group said prayers and aimed to remind the public that Harmony is still missing.
+Crystal Sorey was at a park in Manchester with family and friends for a candlelight vigil, where they prayers and aimed to remind the public that Harmony is still missing.

-Speaking first to NBC10 Boston, Sorey had this message for the 7-year-old girl: "Hi, baby.
+Speaking first to NBC10 Boston, in her first public comments since the mysterious disappearance, Sorey had this message for her 7-year-old girl: "Hi, baby.
 If you can see me and hear me, I want you to know that I never stopped looking for you and I won't stop fighting until I find you, okay?
 You stay strong and mommy's right here fighting for you.
 I love you!"

-This is a breaking news story.
-We'll have more tonight on the NBC10 Boston News at 11.

-Investigators say that no one has seen Harmony in more than two years.
-Sorey lost legal custody of the girl in 2018 and says she was blocked from contact by her ex-husband.
+She has faith that, even though she hasn't seen Harmony in years, she's still alive.

 "I don't feel like she's gone.
 I just don't feel that in my heart," Sorey said.
 "Like, I don't feel like I lost her.
 And a mother knows, a mother knows if your baby's here or not.
 I know she's here."

-The vigil was held after police searched the home, on Manchester's Gilford Street, where Harmony was last known to have lived.
-Officials didn't say what brought them to the home again, after already searching there.
+The vigil was held after police searched a home, on Manchester's Gilford Street, where Harmony was last known to have lived.
+Officials didn't say what brought them to the home again, after already searching there last weekend.

 Harmony hasn't been seen since late 2019, according to Manchester police, who only found out about her disappearance recently and have since begun a major investigation that includes the FBI.